 - Cook the rice the day before so that it's cool the next day when you go to assemble the arancini.
 I like setting up my Zojirushi Neuro Fuzzy at night before I go to bed and letting the "keep warm" setting hold the rice overnight.
 In the morning I take it out and put it in a container to cool, then pop it in the fridge until I'm ready to assemble.

 - DON'T WALK AWAY!
 Hot oil looks a lot like cold oil in the pot, it doesn't start bubbling and boiling like water does.
 It will start bubbling once you add your doughnut dough.
 You might need a higher burner temp than you think to get it to the right temp, but once it's at temp you'll likely only need the burner on low-to-medium to maintain the right heat while frying.

-- Use a wire spider or slotted spoon to transfer your food in and out of the hot oil without splashing yourself.
+- Use a wire spider, metal tongs, or slotted spoon to transfer your food in and out of the hot oil without splashing yourself.

 - Dispose of your oil properly — don't pour it down the drain.
 Use a funnel to transfer the oil (once cool) back to the bottle it came in, then throw out the sealed container.
 There are great tips for how to reuse oil to reduce waste here.